WTF - Aikido master Steven Seagal is... The Gun Disarmer

 Alright, let’s carve this goose.

 Got all that?
 Parry the 1 and the 2, then hug your bro.
 Simple enough.
-He follows it up with a takedown, and that’s fine.
+Steven Seagal follows it up with a takedown, and that’s fine.

 OK, push the jaw and then start the wristlock with the other hand.
 Not bad.
 Can we raise the stakes a bit?
 Best believe we can.